IBM-Cloud/gp-common/README.md

 **Lets get started!**

 ### 1. Create a new Globalization Pipeline service instance
-Head to the [IBM Cloud Catalog](https://console-regional.ng.bluemix.net/catalog/?search=Globalization%20Pipeline) and look for the Globalization Pipeline service - it should be under the DevOps category.
+Head to the [IBM Cloud Catalog](https://cloud.ibm.com/catalog?search=Globalization%20Pipeline) and look for the Globalization Pipeline service - it should be under the `Developer Tools` category.

 ![IBM Cloud Catalog](images/catalog.png "Globalization Pipeline")